REU Summer Internship Program

-The application deadline for the 2018 program will be February 16, 2018.
-The REU program organizers will begin to review applications earlier in February.
-The Physics REU sites' directors will utilize a common deadline of March 2, 2018 for students to accept or decline first round offers at domestic (non-international) sites.
-Sites may tender offers to students at any time before this, but students will not be required to decide before this common date.
+The application deadline for the 2020 program will be February 1, 2020.
+The REU program organizers will begin to review applications in February.
+The Physics REU sites' directors will utilize a common deadline of March 6, 2020 for students to accept or decline first round offers at domestic (non-international) sites.
+Sites may tender offers to students at any time before this, but students will not be required to decide before March 6th.

 Applications are available here along with detailed instructions for the application procedure.